-Dr Emilene Zitkus is a Lecturer in Design at Loughborough University and an early-career scholar whose expertise is in inclusive design, user-centred and user experience design.
-She has been teaching at undergraduate and postgraduate levels.
-After her PhD (EPSRC funded) at the University of Cambridge, when she iteratively co-created inclusive design tools with practitioners, she has been using her user-centred, inclusive design and co-creation skills in research related to accessible interfaces and service design focused on healthy ageing.
+Dr Emilene Zitkus is a Senior Lecturer in Inclusive Design at Loughborough University whose expertise is in human-computer interaction, digital inclusion, user-centred and user experience design.
+She has been teaching at the undergraduate and postgraduate levels.
+After her PhD (EPSRC funded) at the University of Cambridge, where she iteratively co-created inclusive design tools with practitioners, she has been using her user-centred, inclusive design and co-creation skills in research related to accessible interfaces and service design focused on healthy ageing.

-Her research expertise in Inclusive Design has been developed during the last 13 years through projects developed within partners in industry, including Ford and Jaguar-Land Rover and EPSRC projects, including her PhD at the University of Cambridge.
+Her research expertise in Inclusive Design has been developed during the last 13 years through projects developed within partners in industry, like Ford and Jaguar-Land Rover.

 Emilene is a member of the editorial board of Design for Health journal; visiting Lecturer at UNESP; a Fellow of the Higher Education Academy.
 She has experience in research management and development, as well as industrial experience in the automotive industry and automated technology industry, where she worked for more than 10 years and generated some design patents.